tigyog/tigyog-cli/README.md

   Currently uses session tokens taken from the browser.
   These expire after around 6 months.

-* Deployment with GitHub actions.
+* Publishing with GitHub actions.
   We'll show an example of how to do this.